-The following chart indicates what is considered acceptable documentation for 2014-2015 verification.
+The following chart indicates what is considered acceptable documentation for 2015-2016 verification.

-While acceptable documentation for 2014-2015 verification items are much the same as for the 2013-2014 award year, ED has made a few modifications and provided additional clarification and guidance for some of the acceptable documentation requirements for 2014-2015.
-Those items that have been significantly changed for 2014-2015 are noted following the chart.
+While acceptable documentation for 2015-2016 verification items are much the same as for the 2014-2015 award year, ED has made a few modifications and provided additional clarification and guidance for some of the acceptable documentation requirements for 2015-2016.

-2014-2015 Acceptable Documentation Verification Item IRS Data Retrieval Institutional Verification Document Other Documentation Household Size X Signed Statement Number in College X Signed Statement AGI and Taxes Paid X Tax return transcript, copy of the tax return, Form W-2, Form 4868, or a signed statement Untaxed Income and Benefits x Tax return transcript, copy of the tax return, Form W-2, Form 4868, or a signed statement SNAP Benefits x Signed statement or agency letter Child Support Paid X Signed statement Income Earned from Work for Non-tax Filers x Signed statement and Form W-2 High School Completion High school diploma or transcript, GED certificate or transcript, transcript showing 2-year completion, or home school credential or transcript Identity/Statement of Educational Purpose x Original government-issued ID and signed statement of educational purpose or a copy of that ID and the statement notarized
+2015-2016 Acceptable Documentation Verification Item IRS Data Retrieval Institutional Verification Document Other Documentation Household Size X Signed Statement Number in College X Signed Statement AGI and Taxes Paid X Tax return transcript, copy of the tax return, Form W-2, Form 4868, or a signed statement Untaxed Income and Benefits x Tax return transcript, copy of the tax return, Form W-2, Form 4868, or a signed statement SNAP Benefits X Signed statement or agency letter Child Support Paid X Signed statement Income Earned from Work for Non-tax Filers x Signed statement and Form W-2 High School Completion High school diploma or transcript, GED certificate or transcript, transcript showing 2-year completion, or home school credential or transcript Identity/Statement of Educational Purpose x Original government-issued ID and signed statement of educational purpose or a copy of that ID and the statement notarized